crypticwisdom/Python_notes/README.md

   - Chained conditions, also known as compound conditions or multiple conditions, refer to using multiple conditions together to create more complex logic in programming.
 This uses 'and' or 'or' logical operators.

+## Operator Precedence:
+Operator precedence in Python defines the order in which operators are evaluated when multiple operators are present in a single expression.
+Parentheses: Expressions enclosed in parentheses ( ) have the highest precedence.
+They are evaluated first, and the result is used in further calculations.

+- Exponentiation: The exponentiation operator ** has the next highest precedence.
+It is used to raise a number to a power.

+- Unary Operators: Unary operators like positive + and negative - sign have the next highest precedence.
+They are applied to a single operand.

+- Multiplication, Division, and Modulo: Multiplication *, division /, and modulo % operators have the same precedence and are evaluated from left to right.

+- Addition and Subtraction: Addition + and subtraction - operators have the same precedence and are evaluated from left to right.

+- Bitwise Shifts: Bitwise shift operators << and >> have the same precedence and are evaluated from left to right.

+- Bitwise AND, OR, XOR: Bitwise AND &, OR |, and XOR ^ operators have the same precedence and are evaluated from left to right.

+- Comparison Operators: Comparison operators like <, >, <=, >=, ==, and != have the same precedence and are evaluated from left to right.

+- Boolean Operators: Boolean operators and, or, and not have the lowest precedence among the logical operators.

+It's important to note that within an expression, operators with higher precedence are evaluated before operators with lower precedence.
+If operators have the same precedence, their evaluation order is determined by their position from left to right.

 # String Data Type
 Sequence of characters stored within a single, double or triple quotes.
 E.g:
 ```Python